Skip to content Skip to footer

 Research data refers to all data that is generated during the research process or results from it.
 Depending on the research question and the methods applied, such data are produced or collected, processed, analyzed, and ultimately published and/or archived.
 Consequently, research data appear in different media types, levels of aggregation, and formats across all academic disciplines.
 To enable the provision and reuse of research data, it is essential to document their context of origin and the tools used.

-Research data includes, among other things, measurement data, laboratory results, audiovisual information, texts, survey data, objects from collections, or samples that are generated, developed, or analyzed in scientific work.
-Methodological tests, such as questionnaires, software, and simulations, can also represent key results of scientific research and should therefore also be included under the term “research data.”
+Research data include, among others, measurement data, laboratory values, audiovisual information, texts, survey data, objects from collections or samples that arise, are developed or evaluated in scientific work.
+Methodological test procedures, such as questionnaires, software and simulations can also represent central results of scientific research and should therefore also be included under the term research data.
+This also includes unstructured texts.

 When dealing with research data, the entire lifecycle process must be taken into account, during which it is collected or reused, processed, analyzed, edited, archived and, if applicable, published.

-The FAIR principles (Findable, Accessible, Interoperable, Re-usable) should be taken up at an early stage in this process, provided that there are no legal or ethical reasons to the contrary and that they are technically feasible.
-It is of particular importance to preserve the integrity and context of research data.
-Research data must be stored in a correct, complete, unaltered and reliable manner and must be reusable in the long term.
+The FAIR principles (Findable, Accessible, Interoperable, Reusable) are to be addressed early in this process, unless there are legal or ethical reasons against them and they are technically feasible (3).
+It is particularly important to preserve the integrity and context of research data.
+Research data must be stored in a correct, complete, unaltered and reliable manner and be reusable in the long term.

 FAIR stands for four properties that research data should have: